Cloud-Premises/quran-app/README.md

 ### Summary

-This is simple Quran Applicaiton allows users to read the holy quran as well as listen to reciter.
+This is simple Quran Application allows users to read the holy Qur'an as well as listen to reciter.

 ## Table of Contents